 R v T, 2017: in a case referred directly to the Full Court by the Registrar due to the important issues raised, Claire argued that an appeal against a post-conviction Restraining Order that prohibited the Appellant from returning to his home of 18 years was wrong in principle.

 In 2018 Claire successfully represented the Appellant in the leading case of DPP v Oraki EWHC 115 (Admin)/ 1 Cr.
 App.
 R. 27 .
 Claire’s work in this case involved successfully resisting an application by the Crown for leave to appeal to the Supreme Court.

-This case is now the leading authority concerning a defendant’s right to advance self-defence or defence of another on a charge of Obstruct / Assault PC, where an officer is acting within their duty.
+This case is now the leading authority concerning a defendant’s entitlement to advance self-defence or defence of another on a charge of Obstruct / Assault PC, where an officer is acting within their duty.
 Prior to the principle established in this case, availability of the defence was limited to situations where an officer is acting outside their duty.